Rafiuth/AnvilPacker/USAGE.md

 Notes:
 - The current implementation generates at least one blob per thread.
-- The order files are aggregated is non-deterministic; compressing the same input more than once may result in different file sizes, but the decompressed content should be the same.
+- The order files are aggregated is non-deterministic; compressing the same world more than once may result in slightly different file sizes.

 ## Block Codecs